-Our draft recommendation is that maximum prices, indexed by CPI, is an appropriate form of regulation while competition in the eConveyancing market develops.
-This is consistent with the current MORs.
-This form of regulation will allow new entrant ELNOs to enter the market with prices at or below PEXA's prices.
+Our recommendation is that maximum prices, indexed by CPI, is an appropriate form of regulation while competition in the eConveyancing market develops. prescriptive form of regulation which will allow new entrant ELNOs to enter the market with prices at or below PEXA's prices.
 As in other competitive markets, new entrant ELNOs would likely need to offer lower prices or better quality service to gain market share, and so the pricing framework that we have recommended allows new entrant ELNOs to compete with the incumbent ELNO.